 TGbc Editor: please update the following paragraph in this subclause as shown below:

 Enhanced broadcast services (EBCS) provides enhanced transmission and reception of broadcast data, both where there is an association between the transmitter and the receiver(s) in an infrastructure BSS and in cases where there is no association between transmitter and receiver(s).
-Further, EBCS provides a service in which an EBCS proxy affiliated with an EBCS[3144, 3150] STA can relay the contents of a higher layer payload received from an EBCS non-AP STA to a destination typically within an external network.
+Further, EBCS provides a service in which an EBCS proxy affiliated with an EBCS relaying[3144, 3150] STA can relay the contents of a higher layer payload received from an EBCS non-AP STA to a destination typically within an external network.
 The relaying EBCS proxy can embed additional information.

 EBCS proxy operation